Diyi2020/Diyi2020.github.io/_pages/about.md

 4. DFT for Twisted Bilayer Graphene(Gradually move forward from the beginning of sharp learning curve)

-I am interested in holding undergraduate directed reading for the following topics:
+I am interested in holding __Casual + Newbie Quantum Error Correction Seminar__ in the near future.

-1. Finite Temperature Quantum Chemistry and Open quantum system

-2. Quantum Error Correction

-Please drop me a email if interested.